-CERTIFIRE approved – This type of fire door has third party certification proving it will perform as promised in the event of a fire.
+CERTIFIRE approved – Is a fire door that has third party certification proving it will perform as promised in the event of a fire.
 CERTIFIRE accreditation also proves a door’s quality and its traceability too.

-Intumescent strips or seals – This is a type of material that is fitted to a fire door or it’s frame.
+Intumescent strips or seals – This material is fitted to a fire door or it’s frame.
 When exposed to heat, these strips will swell which means that any gaps around the door are closed.
 This is an essential requirement and details of how to fit a fire door is detailed in its fire assessment report.

 It can also be useful to know how a door is actually made, so here are a couple of useful terms.

 Stile and rail – This type of construction is a bit like a piece of woven cloth.
 It’s made from vertical stiles and horizontal rails in a frame and panel construction.